Segmentation of Objects by Hashing

 where these probabilities are chosen from a random choice of $h \in \mathcal{H}$. \\

-Algorithm \ref{a:lsh} gives a simple description of the LSH algorithm for the given case when the distance of interest is $L_{1}$, which is the one in use in CZ Segmentation.
-The family $\mathcal{H}$ in this case contains axis-parallel stumps, which means the value of an $h \in \mathcal{H}$ is generated by taking a simple dimension $d \in \{ 1, \ldots, dim{(\mathcal{X}}) \}$ and thresholding it with some T:
+Algorithm \ref{a:lsh} gives a simple description of the LSH algorithm for the given case when the distance of interest is $L_{1}$, which is the one in use in C\&Z Segmentation.
+The family $\mathcal{H}$ in this case contains axis-parallel stumps, which means the value of $h \in \mathcal{H}$ is generated by taking a simple dimension $d \in \{ 1, \ldots, \textnormal{dim}{(\mathcal{X}}) \}$ and thresholding it with some $T$: